Marcos-C7/Auction-algorithm/README.md

 to include this index in the respective edges. the adjacency list has the following structure: first the number of neighbors, say 'k_0', followed by 'k_0' pairs of values [index_of_neighbor_object, cost].
-After the adjacency list of person '0' is the adjacency list of person '1', which is similar to the one just described, and so on until the adjacecy of person 'N-1'.
+After the adjacency list of person '0' is the adjacency list of person '1', which is similar to the one just described, and so on until the adjacecy list of person 'N-1'.

 An ilustration of an example of a valid binary file is the following, which contains the same graph as the example of the text format:
 ```